kleene-project/docs/building/introduction.md

 ### Where and how to persist application data

 - Store data using [volumes](/run/storage/volumes/).

 - One case where it is appropriate to use
-  [nullfs mounts](/run/storage/nullfs-mounts/) is during development, when you may want to mount your source directory or a binary you just built into your container.
-For production, use a volume instead, mounting it into the same location as you mounted a bind mount during development.
+  [nullfs mounts](/run/storage/nullfs-mounts/) is during development, where it is desirable to mount a source directory or newly built binaries into the container.
+For production, use a volume instead, mounting it into the same location as the bind mount that was used during development.

 - For production, use files mounted into the container for sensitive application data used by services.